C. W. W. Kannangara: Early life

 Christopher William Wijekoon Kannangara was born on 13 October 1884, at Wee Badu Walawwa (his maternal ancestral home) in the village of Wewala, off Hikkaduwa (වී බදු වලව්ව, වෑවල, හික්කඩුව) in the Southern Province of Ceylon.
 It has been inaccurately quoted that Kannangara was born in Randombe, (off Ambalangoda).
 He was the son of John Daniel Wijekoon Kannangara, the Deputy Fiscal in the Police Magistrate's Court in Balapitiya, and Emily Wijesinghe, daughter of Mudliyer Wijesinghe; he also had four siblings.

 Emily passed away early in Kannangara's childhood, John Daniel would and have four more children with his second wife.
-Later the family went through financial hardships as John Daniel lost his job.

 Education

 Kannangara received his primary education at the free Wesleyan Missionary School, and his achievements were brought to the attention of the Rev. J.H.
 Darrel, Principal of Richmond College, Galle, who was visiting during a prize-giving ceremony.
-Having noticed that most of the prizes where won by Kananga, he is said to have remarked, "Son, you may have to hire a bullock cart to take home the books you collected at this prize giving.
+Having noticed that most of the prizes were won by Kananga, he is said to have remarked, "Son, you may have to hire a bullock cart to take home the books you collected at this prize giving."
 Darrel also gave Kannangara a chance to sit for a Richmond College Foundation scholarship exam.
 Excelling in Mathematics in the exam, he won the scholarship, receiving an award for free board and lodging at Richmond College.
 There he would receive education from an elite school of the time, far superior to that offered at his school.

 Kannangara was regarded as an excellent all-round student at Richmond, leading the Ceylon and British Empire list in Mathematics at the Cambridge Senior Examination in 1903.
 He also captained Richmond College in first eleven cricket in 1903, and was a member of the school soccer team the same year, winning colours for his performances.
 He was also regarded as a fine debater and actor.

 Early career

 After completing his schooling at Richmond College, he joined its teaching staff as a mathematics teacher and thereafter went on to teach mathematics at Prince of Wales' College, Moratuwa and at Wesley College, Colombo.
-While teaching, he studied law and passed the Proctor's Intermediate examination in July 1908 and the Proctor's Final examination in July 1910, thereby qualifying as a Proctor in 1910.
+While teaching, he studied Law at Ceylon Law College and passed the Proctor's Intermediate examination in July 1908 and the Proctor's Final examination in July 1910, thereby qualifying as a Proctor in 1910.
 That year he left Wesley College and came to Galle, where he started his legal practice in civil law.

 An active member in Galle society, from 1911 to 1920 he served as the secretary of Richmond College Old Boys Union, committee member of the Galle Cricket Club and the Galle Gymkhana Club.
 He was known as a good billiard player.
 He also served as the honorary secretary of the Galle Reading Room, he was a member of the library committee and the Galle Poor relief Committee, Vice President of the Sinhalese Young Men's Association and General Secretary of the Temperance Union, Galle.